spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/export-cluster-definition.md

 3. Try creating a cluster with the exported cluster definition.
 For more information, refer to [Create a Local Cluster](./create-cluster.md).

-4. If your successfully import the cluster definition and see the correct layers displayed from the cluster creation view, you can confirm that the export was successful.
+4. A successful cluster definition export will display the correct profile layers from the cluster creation view.

 ## Next Steps